05 Oct Know before you go

-Visit anywhere new, and one of the things that will make or break the experience, and pretty much determine if you’ll be back for a second time, is a trip to use the facilities: otherwise known as the W.C., washroom, loo, ladies’ (or gents’) or even, in Japan, the ‘ben-jo’, Correct Toilet etiquette can be hard to know
+Visit anywhere new and one of the things that will make or break the experience, and pretty much determine if you’ll be back for a second time, is a trip to use the facilities.
+Or known as the W.C., washroom, loo, ladies’ (or gents’) or even, in Japan, the ‘ben-jo’, Save embarrassment, and more, by knowing your toilet etiquette.

-Travelling adds a whole other dimension to toilet etiquette, and it pays to know the local customs if you want to avoid a disappointment… or worse.
+Travelling adds a whole other dimension to toilet etiquette.
+It pays to know the local customs if you want to avoid a disappointment… or worse.
 For example, try to use public toilets in Cuba and you’d better have loo roll with you.
 Many toilets will be without any paper.

 In Mexico, while you are likely to find paper in the cubicle, you should NOT follow instinct and try to flush it away.
 Mexican plumbing often can’t cope and the paper will simply block the pipe.
 Use the buckets provided instead.
 The same advice applies if you are travelling to Turkey, Greece, Macedonia, Montenegro, Bulgaria or the Ukraine.

-Egypt is another country where you’ll need ready cash in hand when you want to go, as they will charge you for toilet paper – and for the plumber if you don’t dispose of it in the bucket.
+Egypt is another country where you’ll need ready cash in hand when you want to go, as they will charge you for toilet paper.
+And for the plumber if you don’t dispose it in the bucket.
 Be prepared not to flush here either.

-In many modern clubs or bars it can be a bit of a challenge to work out which way to go, with traditional male and female silhouettes replaced by curious symbols, or attempts at witty subtlety that can easily be lost on you in the low lighting and send you off in the wrong direction.
+In many modern clubs or bars it can be a bit of a challenge to work out which way to go..
+Toilet Etiquette flies goes out the window.
+Ofen traditional male and female silhouettes replaced by curious symbols, or attempts at witty subtlety that can easily be lost on you in the low lighting and send you off in the wrong direction.
 That isn’t a problem in China, where unisex toilets are common: but facilities can often be as basic as a hole in the floor in either toilet area.

 Russia might at least offer a separate cubicle for men and women, but often they’ll be positioned side by side – and again a simple hole in the ground is frequently the extent of facilities on offer.
 In fact, squat toilets are commonplace in many countries, including Japan and Thailand, Indonesia, Bangladesh, Pakistan, Sri Lanka, Malaysia, Myanmar, Iran, Taiwan and even the affluent Singapore,